 “Actress” is a rich and colorful word, oozing connotations and giving us the images of countless idolized women in the acting profession.
 True, in centuries past, “actress” connoted something in the way of moral laxity, but that makes the word all the more juicy — and I believe that, today, people are able to make the distinction between women in the acting profession, and women in the oldest profession.
 A word’s having meant something else adds to its texture, even when it no longer means what it once did.

 Where, I wonder, lie the difficulties with the appendage of the “-ess” suffix to a word to indicate that the person involved is a woman?
 I can understand why someone might object to calling a female postal carrier as a “mailman” or to a woman supervising a council meeting being referred to as a “chairman” (on the other hand, what could be more cumbersome than “madam chairperson”?), but “actress,” “waitress,” “laundress,” “poetess” and “baroness” are terms which are intrinsically and uniquely feminine (in the grammatical sense), and imply no judgment beyond gender identification.
-Indeed, the “-ess” words are on loan from languages which have grammatical gender, and which are inflected accordingly.
+Indeed, the “-ess” words are on loan from languages that have grammatical gender, and that are inflected accordingly.
 That makes for even more attractive words like “comedienne” to describe Joan Rivers, and “executrix” for the woman entrusted with seeing that my final wishes are respected.

 There’s a terrific episode of the Dick Cavett show which airs on TCM from time to time.
 The guest is Bette Davis, who smokes, drinks, and regales us with tales of her marvelous adventures.
 She also refers to herself repeatedly as an “actress,” and shows that she is proud to be one.